jakebalsamo/jakebalsamo/README.md

-### Hi there, my name is Jake!
+### Hey, I'm Jake!
 Welcome to my github page 👋

 [![HitCount](http://hits.dwyl.com/jakebalsamo/jakebalsamo.svg)](http://hits.dwyl.com/jakebalsamo/jakebalsamo)

-Here are some things you should know about me:
+Here are some things you may be interested to know about me:

-- 😄 Pronouns: he/him/his
+- 😄 Pronouns: he/him
-- 🔭 I am a passionate developer, engineer, and student looking for new knowledge and experiences
+- 🔭 I am a software developer currently working in the email delivery automation space
-- 🌱 I’m currently trying to improve my understanding of python for data organization and visualization
-- 👯 I’m looking for work experience in software engineering, dev ops, or IT
+- 🌱 I'm currently exploring the creation of webapps using different frameworks
+- 👯 When it comes to personal projects, I rarely finish them - working together helps prevent that!
 - 📫 How to reach me: <a href="mailto:jake.balsamo@outlook.com">Email me!</a>
 - 👔 My professional profile: [Connect with me on LinkedIn!](https://www.linkedin.com/in/jakebalsamo/)
-- ⚡ Fun fact: I have been playing guitar since I was 8 years old!
+- ⚡ Fun fact: I have 6 keyboards and counting! (hmmm... project idea)

-I am a firm believer in the "don't just learn, experience" mindset.
-I think everybody should have the opportunity to work hands-on in their field of interest as a part of their education.
-I have studied hard, listened closely, and practiced diligently - now I am ready to create, solve, and improve.

-Thanks for reading,
+If you're still here, thanks for reading!
 Happy coding!